 ORPHANS & WIDOWS

-In June 2016 a woman was brought into our hospital, Meljar in Syria.
+In June 2016 a woman was brought to one of our hospitals in Syria.
 She had been seriously injured in a land mine explosion while farming.
 Her husband was killed at the scene.
 They had five children of their own and were also supporting her sister-in-law with her two young children who they took in when she was widowed.

 The mother-of-five was in need of blood transfusions, multiple operations and there was a possibility that she would loose her leg.